EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 <!-- Jim
   I don't think the picture is correct at the bottom of the section.
 You have a Publisher-Subscriber client/client association

-  Both publisher and subscriber are CoAP client, as specified in the pub-sub doc -->
+  FP: Both publisher and subscriber are CoAP client, as specified in the pub-sub doc.
+The association is done via the sec context that is shared between pubs and subs.
+-->
 <!-- Jim
 Is there any expectation that the broker should be notified on a "revocation" of a publisher's right to publish?
 (As opposed to the right just expiring.)
 There is no need to enforce subscribers right to subscribe since a key roll over means that they are getting gibberish.

-Yes, the broker should be notified of revocation.
+FP: Yes, the broker should be notified of revocation.
 This is not specified here, and I think this is a general topic that the framework should address: no profile deals with revocations so far, as far as I can tell.
+Some additional content on revocation is in the ace-key-groupcomm doc.
 -->

 Note that AS1 and AS2 might either be co-resident or be 2 separate physical entities, in which case access control policies must be exchanged between AS1 and AS2, so that they agree on rights for joining nodes about specific topics.
 How the policies are exchanged is out of scope for this profile.